Dee Bost

-Demarquis "Dee" Bost (Демаркис "Дий" Бост; born October 12, 1989) is an American-born naturalized Bulgarian professional basketball player for ASVEL of the French LNB Pro A and the EuroLeague.
+Demarquis Dangelo "Dee" Bost (Демаркис "Дий" Бост; born October 12, 1989) is an American-born naturalized Bulgarian professional basketball player for the Al-Rayyan of the Qatari Basketball League.
 He also represents the Bulgarian national team internationally.
 He played college basketball for Mississippi State University.

 High school career

 Bost attended Concord High School in Concord, North Carolina.
 As a senior in 2006–07, he averaged 17 points, 6.5 rebounds and five assists per game to help lead coach Andy Poplin's CHS team to the 3A state hoops crown.
 He was subsequently named the 2007 Male Athlete of the Year by the North Carolina High School Athletic Association (NCHSAA) and the Charlotte Observer newspaper.

 In conjunction with basketball, Bost helped the Spiders become the first 3A school in North Carolina history to claim state titles in both football and basketball during the same academic year.
 He passed for 2,958 yards and 25 touchdowns on 64-percent accuracy to direct coach E.Z.
 Smith's 13–3 Spiders to the 2006 Class 3A state football title.